manu-07-ela/LAPR2_ISEP/docs/SprintD/US16/US16_ OverviewTestsAndPerformance.md

 * Typed data:

+    * Period to analyze - start date and end date

 * Selected data:
-    * Period to analyze - start date and end date
     * Algorithm

 **Output Data:**

+* Number of clients in the scope
-* Number of clients
+* Number of clients in the system
-* Number of tests waiting for results
+* Number of tests waiting for results per day, week, month and year
-* Number of tests waiting for diagnosis
+* Number of tests waiting for diagnosis per day, week, month and year
 * Total Number of tests processed in the laboratory in each day, week, month and year
-* Statistics and Graphs
+* Least effective interval (Sub sequence with maximum sum)
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)